 - 4. Schecter Omen Extreme 6 Electric Guitar

 - 5. Ibanez RG450DXB Electric Guitar

-- Buying the Best Electric Guitar: Tips for Beginners
+- Buying the Best Electric Guitar for Beginners

 Our Top Beginner Electric Guitar Picks

 |Fender Standard Stratocaster HSS Electric Guitar||If you can afford a Fender for your first electric guitar, go for it!
 We recommend the Fender Standard Stratocaster, which can meet your demands long after you’ve graduated from the beginner level.
 With a classic tone and look, this Fender Strat is one electric guitar that can see you through all the way from practice sessions to paid gigs.|

 |Squier Standard Telecaster Electric Guitar||If you’ve always wanted a Tele from the get-go but your budget isn’t letting you get a Fender, get the Squier version instead.
 It’s one of the best beginner electric guitars you can get that won’t break the bank.
 Modeled on a Tele from the late Sixties, the Standard Telecaster from Squier features dual single-coil Tele pickups with three-way switching.|